1b5d/llm-api/README.md

 Fill `repo_id` and `filename` to a huggingface repo where a model is hosted, and let the application download it for you.

-- `convert` refers to https://github.com/ggerganov/llama.cpp/blob/master/convert-unversioned-ggml-to-ggml.py set this to true when you need to apply this script
+- `convert` refers to https://github.com/ggerganov/llama.cpp/blob/master/convert-unversioned-ggml-to-ggml.py set this to true when you need to use an older model which needs to be converted
-- `migrate` refers to https://github.com/ggerganov/llama.cpp/blob/master/migrate-ggml-2023-03-30-pr613.py set this to true when you need to apply this script
+- `migrate` refers to https://github.com/ggerganov/llama.cpp/blob/master/migrate-ggml-2023-03-30-pr613.py set this to true when you need to apply this script to an older model which needs to be migrated

 the following example shows the different params you can sent to Alpaca generate and agenerate endpoints: